INSTINCT9413/KeyBit-ID/README.md

 2. Extract the folder to preferred location
 3. Load the project in Visual Studio and Rebuild Solution
 4. Go to `\KeyBit ID\bin\debug\` and create a backup of the `KeyStore.accdb` file and name it as `KSaccdb.bak`
-5. You should be good to go to start modifying the project (Remember to never clean or you will lose the DevExpress .dll's)
+5. You should be good to go to start modifying the project (Remember to never clean solution or you will lose the DevExpress .dll's)

 <p align="right">(<a href="#top">back to top</a>)</p>